93 Million Miles

 "93 Million Miles" is a song by American singer-songwriter Jason Mraz.
 It was released as the second promotional single from his fourth studio album, Love Is a Four Letter Word, on March 27, 2012 via iTunes and in October, 2012, as the second official single.
 It was written by Mraz, Michael Natter and Mike Daly, and produced by Joe Chiccarelli.

-The song title refers to the Earth's geographical location within the Solar System, which is 93 million miles from Sun.
+The song title refers to the Earth's geographical location within the Solar System, which is 93 million miles from Sun (one astronomical unit, or AU, approximately 150 million kilometers).
 Lyrically, the song talks about "no matter where you are in the planet, you can call it home."
 It received positive reviews, with critics calling it a touching and enjoyable song.

 Background

 The song was one of four songs on Love is a Four Letter Word that Mraz wrote with Michael Natter, a guitarist in his 60s who lives up in the mountains of San Diego, and has been playing the same guitar since 1967.
 Mraz told Artist Direct: "I met him at coffee shop gigs, open mic nights and songwriter nights.
 He and his wife would play and sing' they are adorable.
 I invited him to my house to help me change out a toilet, since I figured he would know.
 He did and brought his guitar over.
 We change the toilet and he played his guitar.
 He had all these ideas and riffs that he has been playing for 35 years.
 He has never had an outlet.
 I am almost 35, so some of those ideas came into existing same time I was being conceived."

 It was based on something Natter would say when the pair were sitting out in the sun, playing guitar.
 He told Artist Direct: "We'd look at the sun, this fiery nuclear furnace, 93 million miles away, by the time the heat and light gets to us, it's just right."
 The song was first released as the second promotional single from the album on iTunes, on March 27, 2012.